If you’re a Star Wars fan, there’s no finer time to be alive.

 And if you’re not a Star Wars fan… you’re about to be.

-Disneyland’s newest attraction, Star Wars Galaxy’s Edge, is exactly what Star Wars fans have been waiting for.
+Disneyland’s Star Wars Galaxy’s Edge is exactly what Star Wars fans have been waiting for.
 The Galaxy’s Edge experience combines movie-quality sets with costumed extras and the sparkle of Disney magic to create the ultimate Star Wars experience.

 Entering the attraction is a straight shot to walking into your most vivid Star Wars fantasy… the environment is weathered to look like an honest-to-Yoda outpost on the distant planet of Batuu.
 The costumed cast members walking around, going about their daily business, just add the next layer of realism to the experience.
 (Warning: Kylo Ren is known to be stalking around Black Spire Outpost hunting for Resistance sympathizers, so be careful).

 There’s so much to see and do in Star Wars Galaxy’s Edge that you can easily spend a full day there, but we do understand that you might want to see the rest of the park too.
 Luckily, we’ve contacted our best Bothan spies and learned all the information you’ll need for a great visit.

 Tips, Tricks & Info to Plan Your Visit

 The first entrance to Star Wars Galaxy’s Edge is near Fantasyland, just past Big Thunder Mountain.
 If you hit Fantasyland proper you’ve gone too far.
 The second entrance is between the Canoe ride and the Country Bear Restaurant in Critter Country.
 Follow the ramp that’s right before the restaurant to get to Batuu.
 Frontierland by Big Thunder Mountain holds the third entrance.

 Pro-tip: Restrooms are just off that ramp in Critter Country.
 Make the stops you need now, then keep walking to get into Star Wars Galaxy’s Edge.